Cloud-Code-Academy/developer-kickstart-materials/live-session-overviews/l4-dml.md

 Open **Developer Console** → **Debug → Open Execute Anonymous Window**.
 This is where we’ll run today’s examples.

+**Files for Reference (do not copy/paste):**
+- `force-app\live-coding\module4\dmldemo.apex` – Anonymous Apex script that orchestrates the sequence of DML operations demonstrated in this lesson.
+- `force-app\live-coding\module4\classes\DmlDemo.cls` – Apex class containing the helper methods for each DML operation (insert, update, upsert, delete, undelete) used during the live coding.

 ---

 ### 2. INSERT (10 min)